46ki75/notionrs/docs/contribute/unit-test.md

 Unit tests primarily focus on verifying the deserialization of JSON.

-These tests are written as `tests` modules within the files where each `struct` is defined.
-The test functions are named with a `unit_test_` prefix.
+These tests are written within `unit_tests` modules in the files where each `struct` is defined.

 ### Example of a Unit Test